eldarht/TDT4200_assignment4/README.md

 - Moved color malloc/free out of forloop.
 Changed time from about 0.1 to 0.08.
 - Changed computeDwellBuffer to itterate over rows all x before next y.
 No quantifiable difference in time.
 - Changed mapDwellBuffer to use memcpy instead of assigning r,g,b individually.
 Improvement of about 0.005-0.01 second
+- Changed mapDwellBuffer to not allocate color on heap

+Also tried to make a change to compute dwell buffer where result of each row was saved to a result array, before being moved to the buffer with memcpy.
+This was reverted as the number of misses went slightly up and could cause a problem with higher resolutions.

 c)  Now  use  the  findings  from  Callgrind  and  perform  optimizations  on  thedocumented bottlenecks.